brianbud/pomodoro-counter/README.md

 Pomodoro Counter to count how many 25min coding/study sessions I did.

-This is a React app project to apply my knowledge learned about React State and UseState Hook.
+This is a React app project to apply my knowledge learned about React State, UseState Hook and Props.

 **Link to project:**